metawidget/metawidget/modules/js/nodejs/src/main/resources/Readme.md

     };
     mw.buildWidgets();
     ...
-    // Do something with yourElement
+    // yourElement is now populated with child components

 ## License